Wearable devices help people 'feel' sounds in their environment

-How Buzz differs from current assistive technology
+How these products differ from current assistive technology

 Assistive listening devices such as hearing loops, FM systems, infrared systems, and hearing aid accessories rely on amplification to deliver sound.
 Assistive alerting devices, such as bed shakers and flashing strobe lights, use touch and sight to alert users to alarm situations.
 There are also new smartwatch apps that identify sounds and display them as text on the watch face, such as the free SoundWatch for watches that use Google Android OS.

 Neosensory's products use sensory substitution to feed sound information directly to the brain through the skin.
 They benefit those who were born Deaf as well as those who were born with hearing but currently use hearing aids or other assistive listening devices.
 Users describe wearing the wrist devices as a tri-modal hearing experience.

 “They are seeing someone’s lips move, hearing something through their ears and they’re feeling vibration on their skin,” Eagleman said.
 “When they put all three of those channels together they get a really rich sense of what’s going on.”

 The Clarify product is intended for people who have high-frequency hearing loss.
 The device can be programmed to vibrate to indicate different high-pitched sounds.
 After several weeks, the brain starts to adapt and incorporates the haptic feedback into auditory pathways.